rennanharo/interpreter/README.md

 > This repo follows the implementation in the book https://craftinginterpreters.com, by Robert Nystrom.

 ## Why bother doing this at all?
-Few projects give you the opportunity to touch on most logical parts of a computer.
-By logical parts I mean parts that are not really related to hardware so much, but rather parts that will directly affect how code gets executed -- almost like a vertical view of the computer stack: start from a simple `print("Hello World!")`, to tokens, to AST, to semantics to bytecode to `48 C7 C7 01 00 00 00 48 C7 C0 01 00 00 00 48 89 E6 B8 01 00 00 00 0F 05`.
+Few projects offer the opportunity to explore the key logical components of a computer system.
+By "logical components," I mean elements that aren't directly tied to hardware but significantly influence how code is executed—essentially a vertical view of the computer stack.
+Starting from something as simple as `print("Hello World!")`, you can trace the journey through interpretation and compilation, ultimately reaching the machine code: `48 C7 C7 01 00 00 00 48 C7 C0 01 00 00 00 48 89 E6 B8 01 00 00 00 0F 05`.

 ## Introduction
 ### Parts of a language